In-Place Initializable Arrays: In-Place Initializable Arrays for a Simple Setting

-Since $\B_\ip$ is chained, we cannot simply write $v$ to $\A[i]$.
-We circumvent this by extending the written area to obtain a new initialized block $\B_j$, exchanging it with $\B_\ip$, and writing $v$ to $\A[i]$ in the initialized block $\B_\ip$.
-There are considerable points to note here.
-(1) $\B_\ip$ may be equal to $\B_j$ before exchanging.
-(2) $\B_\ip$ may turn out to be chained accidentally by writing $v$ to $\A[i]$, which is the same situation in the procedure of Lines~\ref{line:written-unchained-beg}--\ref{line:written-unchained-end}.
-For case 1, we do not exchange $\B_j$ with $\B_\ip$, and simply write $v$ to $\A[i]$.
-For case 2, we break the chain by $\breakChain(\B_\ip)$.
+\item $\B_\ip$ is an unwritten block in \UCA and is chained to a block in \WCA(Lines~\ref{line:cond-written-chained-beg}--\ref{line:cond-written-chained-end}).\\ Since $\B_\ip$ is chained, there is not sufficient space to store $v$.
+To overcome this issue, we extend \UCA, obtain an unwritten block $\B_j$ in \UCA that has not yet been chained, swap $\B_j$ for $\B_\ip$, and write $v$ to $\A[i]$ in the block $\B_\ip$.
+There are two major concerns in the procedure: (1) $\B_\ip$ may be equal to $\B_j$ before swapping.
+(2) $\B_\ip$ may be accidentally chained to a block by writing $v$ to $\A[i]$, which is the same situation as in Lines~\ref{line:written-unchained-beg}--\ref{line:written-unchained-end}.
+In case 1, we do not swap $\B_j$ for $\B_\ip$, and simply write $v$ to $\A[i]$.
+In case 2, we break an unintended chain by $\breakChain(\B_\ip)$.